Jan Heine, Editor

 Alycia Kiley grew up in a suburb of Boston.
 When her parents decided not to replace their disintegrating Toyota, the result was an "environmental experiment" that changed the family's lives and influenced their neighbors.
 Alycia has been riding her bikes ever since.
 She reports about bicycle commuting, touring and local cycling cultures.

 Raymond Henry has experienced the glory days of French cyclotouring first-hand.
 As a French school teacher in the 1960s, he raised some eyebrows when he rode his bike instead of owning a car.
 As an avid cyclotourist, Raymond Henry has completed Paris-Brest-Paris, the Tour de France Randonneur and all nine Diagonales of France.
-Living in Provence, he became enthralled with the life of Vélocio, (link to Glossary) the founder of the French cyclotouring movement.
+Living in Provence, he became enthralled with the life of Vélocio, the founder of the French cyclotouring movement.
 Retracing Vélocio's steps and meeting the friends of the "apostle of cyclotourism" led to decades of research.
 Several books about the history of cyclotourism and bicycle technology are the result.

 Today, Raymond Henry officially has retired from teaching, but as a member of the Cultural Heritage Commission of the French Cyclotouring Federation, he still tries to instill a love of history in his "students."
 For Bicycle Quarterly, he writes and reviews articles on cycling history, as well as providing research assistance from his extensive library.